 (26) Language Students must enrol in OSLS 391 and/or OSLS 392 according to their Head of School approval letter and are bound by the requirements of those units.

-(27) Student Success will enrol non-language Students in Approved Overseas Study (AOS) unit/s for the duration of their period of participation in a Student Exchange Program.
+(27) Student Experience will enrol non-language Students in Approved Overseas Study (AOS) unit/s for the duration of their period of participation in a Student Exchange Program.

 (28) Students must provide the School or UNE International (whichever is applicable) of evidence of their enrolment within seven days of arriving at the Partner Institution.